- the

 Blondell and...

-- over 140
+- 140

 million records worldwide.
 Her best

-known songs are "Bambino", "
+known songs include "Bambino", "

 Gondolier", "Les

-enfants du Pirée", "Le
+Enfants du Pirée", "Le

-temps des fleurs", "Darla dirladada", "J'attendrai"...
+Temps des fleurs", "Darla dirladada", "J'attendrai"...